CollectionBuilder/collectionbuilder-csv/docs/metadata.md

 ## Object Download and Display images

-- `object_download`: a full URL to download the full quality digital object or relative path if items are contained with in the project.
+- `object_location`: a full URL to download the full quality digital object or relative path if items are contained with in the project.
 This file is not used for display on the website, except in the case of image galleries on item pages.
 - `image_small`: a full URL to a small image representation of the object or relative path if items are contained with in the project.
 If this field is filled, the image will be displayed to represent the item on Item pages or in features added to content pages.
 - `image_thumb`: a full URL to a thumb image representation of the object or relative path if items are contained with in the project.
 If this field is filled, the image will be displayed to represent the item on visualization pages.
 - `format`: object's MIME media type.
 If an object does not have an image_thumb, format is used by template logic to switch between different icons.

-Each object will likely have an object_download value, the link where the digital file can be downloaded (or potentially accessed in a different platform).
+Each object will likely have an object_location value, the link where the digital file can be downloaded (or potentially accessed in a different platform).
-It is not a required field--items without an object_download will become metadata only records.
+It is not a required field--items without an object_location will become metadata only records.

 For display images in various visualization pages the template checks the fields image_thumb for links to image derivatives (Browse, Map, Timeline).
 If image_thumb derivatives are not available (i.e. the field is left blank), the logic will select icons alternatives based on the display_template or format field.